Playlist Search

 Click the Download button at the top of the results

-The CSV includes all visible playlists and columns (followers, listeners, quality score, contact methods, growth metrics, etc.)
+The CSV downloads with all visible playlists and columns (followers, listeners, quality score, growth metrics, and any available contact information)

 Taking Action on Playlists